fernandopalafox/fernandopalafox.github.io/content/writing/summer.md

 For example, on a quiet June night I had an intense emotional release where I learned it's possible to forgive and love those that have hurt you the most.[^3]
 For a couple minutes, I felt like I was channelling some kind of divine forgiveness that felt completely out of my control.
-It was a bit scary, but it also left me in left me in a warm and fuzzy state of understanding and love that I can still feel.
+It was a bit scary, but it also left me in a warm and fuzzy state of understanding and love that I can still feel.
 I wrote a lot about this moment, maybe one day I'll share it on here.

 I also spent quite a bit of time making friends with my fear of failure.